jcdarwin/stuff-augmented-json/README.md

 	git push dokku master

+Note that dokku wil want us to serve our app on a specific port, so we need to check `process.env.PORT`.

 Once deployed, we can visit our app at http://stuff-augmented-json.dokku.mebooks.co.nz/

 We can also find more information about our app on our dokku box:

-	ssh root@dokku.mebooks.co.nz
+	// ssh into the dokku box using PKA ssh root@dokku.mebooks.co.nz

+	// display all dokku commands
 	dokku

-	dokku logs stuff-augmented-json
+	// display our latest log messages (console.log) for our app dokku logs stuff-augmented-json

+	// disable our app
+	dokku disable stuff-augmented-json

+	// enable our app
+	dokku enable stuff-augmented-json

+	// display the deployed app
 	ls -al /home/dokku/stuff-augmented-json

 ### How it works